makrai/notes/mosbach2006-stabil-finetune.md

 ### Fine-tuning stability

-* By fine-tuning stability we mean the standard deviation of the fine-tuning performance (measured, eg, in terms of accuracy, MCC or F 1 score) over the randomness of an algorithm
+* By fine-tuning stability we mean the standard deviation of the fine-tuning performance (measured eg in terms of accuracy, MCC or F 1 score) over the randomness of an algorithm
 * we measure fine-tuning stability using the development sets from GLUE
   * following previous works (Phang+ 2018; Dodge+ 2020; Lee+ 2020)